 50 Years of Maus!

-The show that almost wasn’t celebrates 50 years on March 8, 2021.
+The show that almost wasn’t celebrated 50 years on March 7, 2021.
 That’s 2200 episodes!
-The Maus gets broadcasted to over 100 countries around the world, all with the same cute theme song….
+The Maus is broadcast to over 100 countries around the world, all with the same cute theme song.

-In 2021, Children and Grandchildren of the first Maus fans watch and learn.
-(In fact, they say the average age of their audience is 39).
-This sweet and funny show teaches without dumbing down, and entertains without being hurtful or sarcastic.
-Maus has become a symbol of WDR, and has a HUGE line of merchandise.
+In 2021, the Children and Grandchildren of the first Maus fans watch and learn.
+In fact, they say the average age of their audience is 39.
+This sweet and funny show teaches without dumbing down and entertains without being hurtful or sarcastic.
+Maus has become a symbol of WDR and has a huge line of merchandise.
 But most importantly, they are still teaching children, ALL children, just how this crazy complicated world works.

 mouse and the elephant application patching, ironing on, sewing